Victorian Equal Opportunity and Human Rights Commission

 The Victorian Equal Opportunity and Human Rights Commission is a statutory authority in the Australian state of Victoria.

+History

 It replaced the Equal Opportunity Board, set up by Victorian Premier Dick Hamer in 1975.

-It was reported by the media in April 2025, that Victorian state funding and budget cuts within the commission would potentially “create a system backlog of cases for years”.
+It was reported by the media in April 2025, that Victorian state funding and budget cuts within the commission would potentially "create a system backlog of cases for years".

+Human Rights Oration

+The organisation hosts an annual Human Rights Oration during Human Rights Week in December each year.
+Past speakers include: